4 Time Management Strategies for Your Craft Business

 When it comes to owning a creative or craft business we usually wear all the hats.
-Everything that we are selling and sharing is coming from our creative minds.
+Everything that we are selling and sharing comes from our creative minds.
 Often is it so effortless to get lost when it comes to practicing time management techniques as a crafter or creative business owner.
 I have worked from home for the last 8 years and I have seen a huge return in the last 3 as I put in the right efforts at the right time.

-In my post today I want to share with you 4 strategies that are snippets from my new course, Time Freed, which I have used to successfully scale my craft blog and creative business to 6 figures, and beyond, as a one woman show.
+In my post today I want to share with you 4 strategies that are snippets from my new course, Time Freed, which I have used to successfully scale my craft blog and creative business to 6 figures and beyond as a one-woman show.

-Wait 6-figures as a one woman show?
+Wait, 6-figures as a one-woman show?
 Yup!
 Do I have your attention now?!

-Whether you are in your studio throwing some pottery, stringing a necklace or drawing your latest SVG or printable on your computer these tips can make a world of difference in the amount of product and content you can produce and therefore the return on your time invested.
+Whether you are in your studio throwing some pottery, stringing a necklace or drawing your latest SVG or printable on your computer, these tips can make a world of difference in the amount of product and content you can produce and, therefore the return on your time invested.

 Because we all know that saying.. time is money.
 Or as I like to say, time is an investment.
-As an entrepreneur I like to think of ways I can invest what I already have to make it grow.
+As an entrepreneur, I like to think of ways I can invest what I already have to make it grow.